Quote data from MyChoice.ca, November 2025

 How much does St. Albert car insurance cost?

-St. Albert car insurance costs an average of $1,489 per year.
-This is higher than the average annual premiums in Alberta by more than $250.
+St. Albert car insurance costs an average of $2,210 per year.

 Is car insurance cheaper in St. Albert than Calgary?